amysmerlick/Horiseon/README.md

 ***
 # ***Introduction***
-Horiseon Social Solution Services, a marketing agency, has hired me to refact an exisiting code so that it meets accessibility standards.
+Horiseon Social Solution Services, a marketing agency, has hired me to refactor an existing code so that it meets accessibility standards.
 In order for the site to be optimized I will have to consolidate elements on the web page and add additional attributes to improve the flow of the webpage.
-The modifications that are made to the code do not change how the page is displayed but will optimize search engine.
+The modifications that are made to the code do not change how the page is displayed but will optimize search engine functionality.
 ***
 ## Table of Contents